-Knots has one of the most appropriate titles of any of my compositions, for a couple of reasons.
+Knots is an appropriate title for a couple of reasons.
 Most obviously, it sets poems by the late Bill Knott, a shamefully neglected poet whose many short poems I could not long resist setting.
 But it also perfectly describes the formal properties of the piece.

-To formally unify all this knotty shit I made two movements with ten parts each, the first setting ten separate short poems and the second one long poem with ten sections, so that in Loveladen the english horn plays ten motives that are then taken up in reverse order by the clarinet in Last Poem.
-This reverse order allows you to immediately hear the clarinet playing what the english horn just finished playing and recognize Last Poem to be a modified recapitulation of Loveladen.
+To formally unify all this knotty shit I composed two movements consisting of ten parts played continuously.
+The first sets ten individual short poems and the second one long poem with ten parts, each mirroring the other.
+In Loveladen the English horn plays ten motives that are then taken up in reverse order by the clarinet in Last Poem.
 Knots therefore ends where it begins, like a knot being untied.
 Or tied, depending on how you look at it.